- Outgoing Students

 - You can take courses in English or in the host country language

 - With proper planning, study abroad will not delay your graduation

 - With good budget planning, studying abroad won’t break the bank

-- We here to help you every step of the way!
+- We at Missouri S&T Study Abroad are here to help you - every step of the way!

 Do employers value international experience?

 Employers report that graduates with international experience exceed other job candidates in almost every transferable skill that hiring managers are looking for.
 At the IIE Summit on Generation Study Abroad, Ruth Ferguson—Head of Human Resources for Global Corporate and Investment Banking, Bank of America Merrill Lynch—stressed the importance of articulating these skills gained through study abroad in job interviews.
 Listen to her advice on how to talk about study abroad in an interview.